kotatogram/kotatogram-desktop/.github/CONTRIBUTING.md

 ## How to get your pull request accepted

-We want to improve Telegram Desktop with your contributions.
+We want to improve Kotatogram Desktop with your contributions.
 But we also want to provide a stable experience for our users and the community.
 Follow these rules and you should succeed without a problem!

 ### Keep your pull requests limited to a single issue